 Event Repository

-module provides helper classes, encapsulating the persistence
+The framework module provides helper classes, encapsulating the persistence

 of Java events.
 This relieves the user from: